 Although my husband, Mark, and I were products of the suburbs, I always dreamed of living close to the land.
 I wanted to be Laura Ingalls Wilder.
 When we bought a run-down house on 21 acres in Virginia, I got that chance.

 We started with horses, and then got sheep and a llama, and eventually, chickens.
 We named our place “Bramble Creek Farm,” because down the hill from our house was a creek, and it was lined with wild roses.
-I hated them, because they had terrible thorns and prickers, and our kids learned early on to bail out of their sleds when they got near the bottom of the hill, before they got to the brambles.
+I hated them, because they had terrible thorns and prickers, and our three kids learned early on to bail out of their sleds when they got near the bottom of the hill, before they got to the brambles.
 When we got our animals, we did not know what we were doing, but we got a lot of help from good people.

 Before kids, I used to be the editor of Hopkins Medical News (now Hopkins Medicine) the alumni magazine for the Johns Hopkins School of Medicine.
 I also am a former national commentator for “Marketplace,” a program on public radio.
 I have a men’s health blog, too: vitaljake.com.
 Check it out!

 Photo by Kimberly Marsh